victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/02_Text_Generation.md

 ```

 ```
-Would you recommend the Adventurer Pro Backpack for a beginner?
+Which backpack would you recommend for a beginner?
 ```

 > [!NOTE]